sreedevi-langoju/12weekawsworkshopchallenge/week5/DatabaseMigration/Labs/EC2MariaDB_RDSMySQL_Migration.md

 7. Now we can see the awschallenge and its tables Cohort and Students_Details, which were available in Source EC2 Linux Server migrated to Amazon RDS Instance Database.

-## Congratuations, you successfully migrated MariaDB databse data from EC2 Instance to Amazon RDS MySQL using Amazon Database Migration Service(DMS)
+#### Congratuations, you successfully migrated MariaDB databse data from EC2 Instance to Amazon RDS MySQL using Amazon Database Migration Service(DMS)!!!

 ## Cleanup:
 Don't forget to delete the configured resources when they are no longer needed to avoid unnecessary billing.